 Participants will get a hands-on lesson in canning to keep their garden’s bounty stored safely for year-long benefits.
 Brenda Hill with the Cleveland County OSU Extension Service will lead the class.

 Ages 18 and up are invited to attend.
 Space is limited so registration in advance is required.

 The project is being funded through the Oklahoma Department of Libraries with funds from Library Services and Technology (LSTA), a federal source of library funding provided by the Institute of Museum and Library Services.

-The Noble Public Library is giving students a lift with their studies in its Tuesday Tutors program, which resumes for the second semester from 3:15 to 4:15 p.m. on Tuesdays, beginning Jan.
-10, in the Ina Byerly Activity Room of the library.
+The Noble Public Library is giving students a lift with their studies in its Tuesday Tutors program.
+The weekly sessions take place from 3:15 to 4:15 p.m. on Tuesdays through Tuesday, May 9, in the Ina Byerly Activity Room.